gwimbrow/mslto/README.md

 UI components and other elements interact with data by referencing the reactive `props` object through any of the nodes which together form the mslto tree structure.
 Once reactivity is established through a node for a given property in the application state, future changes to that property trigger the node's `propChangedCallback` function, which may in turn update a UI component.

-The way which UI components are built, including how they respond to changes (for example, through `observedAttributes` and the `attributeChangedCallback`, in the case of [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)) is outside the scope for the reactivity engine which mslto provides.
+How UI components are built, including how they respond to changes (for example, through `observedAttributes` and the `attributeChangedCallback`, in the case of [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements),) is outside the scope of the reactivity engine which mslto provides.
 All that is important is for a particular component or element to reference reactive data through a mslto node's `props`, and for the corresponding `propChangedCallback` to in some way update that component when changes are registered.

-mslto enforces a strict separation-of-concerns between the source of data and the reactive "state" which it manages.
-Data provided to a mslto node must be a stringified JSON object, rather than a native JavaScript object.
-Likewise, the data exposed by a node through the `data` accessor are provided as serialized objects.
-If the application requires data to be represented in some other form or type - such as date objects, which cannot be reliably serialized - that logic should be defined within the scope of the given UI component or other element.

 ## Supported Browsers